Certificate of Added Qualification in Healthcare Improvement (CAQHI) Program

 Eligibility

-Learners are enrolled to the CAQHI Program through a formal application selection process.
+Learners are selected and enrolled in the CAQHI Program through a formal application process.
 When applications are open, a Call for Applications is posted above, as well as announced by the College.
 If you would like to be notified directly via email, select the subscribe button on the I-QIPS Home Page to receive I-QIPS news and announcements.

-• Affiliation: The applicant must be current faculty, fellow/advanced trainee, or staff at Baylor College of Medicine (BCM) or a BCM-affiliated institution (unless other arrangements have been made with the I-QIPS Leadership Team prior to application submission).
+• BCM Employees: The applicant must be a current faculty member, fellow/advanced trainee, or staff member at Baylor College of Medicine (BCM) or a BCM-affiliated institution, unless prior arrangements have been made with the I-QIPS Leadership Team before submitting an application.

 Goal and Target Audience

-The overall educational goal of this advanced-level certificate program is to provide hands-on training and experience at both the project and leadership levels of healthcare improvement initiatives.
+The overall educational goal of this advanced-level certificate program is to provide a comprehensive program for hands-on training and experience at both the project and leadership levels of healthcare improvement initiatives.

 The CAQHI Program is designed for learners with an introductory to intermediate knowledge of healthcare improvement concepts, who want to lead change within their healthcare system, and who have a particular interest in: